 Second, coastal communities will be among the hardest-hit by climate change.
 Because they are often relatively poor, their capacity to adapt to the coming changes may be limited.
 In the US, this was vividly illustrated in the years following Hurricane Katrina.
 Sea level rises will bring about greater coastal erosion, greater vulnerability to storm surges, and a much higher risk of rivers and estuaries flooding.
 In each case, it will hit hardest those communities which can least afford to adapt.
 In the UK, coastal communities which are already reeling from the economic shifts of recent decades will be hit hard by rising tides.
 Over 2.6 million properties are now at risk from river and coastal flooding in the UK.
 But austerity measures have reduced the ability of coastal communities to respond effectively to this risk.

 Climate change will have many other impacts on coastal communities.
-Because fish are highly sensitive to water temperature as well as to oxygen concentrations, ocean warming is currently causing a major ole-ward shift of fish stocks.
+Because fish are highly sensitive to water temperature as well as to oxygen concentrations, ocean warming is currently causing a major pole-ward shift of fish populations.
 The short-term consequences may at times be positive, as rarely-seen fish arrive in local waters.
 But the long-term outlook is much less certain.
-If acidification leads to a collapse in the plankton populations on which many marine food webs depend, fish stocks could be hit very hard.
+If acidification leads to a collapse in the plankton populations on which many marine food webs depend, fish populations could be hit very hard.
 This, and a legacy of historic overfishing, means that the future for many fishing communities looks bleak.

 Third, however, it is important to recognise that coastal communities possess massive potential when it comes to powering the shift towards a carbon-neutral economy.
 Renewable energy will come to be drawn increasingly from the sea.
 Offshore wind turbines benefit from faster, and more consistent, winds.
 Wave power possesses enormous potential too.
 In the UK, the wind and wave power that is practically accessible exceeds our current electricity demand six-fold.
 The most enormous energy sources in the ocean, however, are as yet untapped.
 Great ocean currents continually traverse our planet, conveying massive quantities of heat energy.
 If we could find a cost-effective way of tapping into these temperature gradients, they could provide 10,000 times more energy than wind and wave power combined.

 Restoring coastal habitats also possesses massive promise as both a mitigation and an adaptation strategy.
 Huge amounts of wetland have been lost in recent decades, as a result of reclamation, urbanisation and the construction of ports and coastal defences.
 In Europe, fully half of our salt marshes have now been destroyed.
 When wetlands are lost, enormous amounts of carbon can leak back into the atmosphere.
 Their loss can also substantially increase vulnerability to storms.
 In the US, coastal habitats are key to protecting communities on the Eastern seaboard and the Gulf of Mexico, while their loss could double the proportion of coastline highly exposed to storms and sea level rise.
 But wetland regeneration is an enormous climate opportunity.
 Wetlands can lock away five times as much carbon as an equivalent area of forest.
 Saltmarshes in particular are superb at sequestering carbon.
-They take in carbon dioxide directly from the atmosphere, and the sulphates present in salt marshes actively suppress the production of methane.
+They take in carbon dioxide directly from the atmosphere, and the sulphates present in salt marshes actively suppress the production of methane – a feature that is not seen in most other forms of vegetation.